 Chamomile and lavender teas can help alleviate anxiety and can also be used to help fight insomnia.
 If you need an extra boost for better shut eye, try adding valerian root to your tea before bed as well.
 Take care not to overdo the tea drinking before bed or you’ll find yourself taking midnight strolls to the bathroom!

-Gradually incorporating herbal teas into your diet can help you if you’re trying to cut back on the caffeine.
+Gradually incorporating herbal teas into your diet can help you if you’re trying tocut back on the caffeine.
 Lavender and sandalwood essential oils behind the ears and in a warm bath can also do the trick to calm the central nervous system and get your body into a less agitated state.
-Meditation and deep breathing exercises pair well with a steaming cup of herbal tea as well.
+Deep breathing exercises go well with a steaming cup of herbal tea as well.

 There are a few quick fix tricks you can try to reclaim energy and fight fatigue.
 Eating small meals throughout the day is important.
 Small, frequent meals can prevent your blood sugar from crashing and causing the downward spiral of fatigue.
 Eating too much in one sitting can bring on the urge to nap, as your body digests the feast, so small meals please.